dipta30/VSD-PD-workshop/README.md

 # Day 2:

+## Floorplanning

+•	Importance of utilization factor and aspect ratio

-•	Pre-placed cells: complex combinational logic IP’s ( memory, complec clock gateing cell, mux , comparator etc) are implemented once and instantiated multiple times in the netlist.
-User-defined location. placed before automated PnR
+•	Pre-placed cells: complex combinational logic IP’s (memory, complex clock gating cell, mux, comparator etc) are implemented once and instantiated multiple times in the netlist.
+User-defined location. placed before automated PnR.

-•	Floorplanning: the arrangement of these IP’s in the chip
+•	Floorplanning: the arrangement of these pre-placed cells in the chip

-•	Surround pre-placed cells with decoupling caps to prevent voltage going out of noise margin
+•	Decoupling caps: surround pre-placed cells with decaps to prevent voltage going out of noise margin region

-•	Ground bounce and voltage drop – power planning (vdd and gnd grids)
+•	Power planning (VDD and GND grids): done to avoid ground bounce and voltage droop

+# Placement
+•	Library is for keeping Standard cells (FF, buffers), with different functionality, sizes, different threshold voltage

-•	Bind netlist to physical cells
+•	Binding netlist to physical cells from library

-•	Initial placement based on input output connections
+•	Initial placement based on input-output connections

-•	Optimised placement by calculating estimated wire delay and capacitance and inserting repeaters
+•	Optimised placement by calculating estimated wire delay and capacitance and inserting repeaters (buffers)

-•	Library is for keeping Standard cells (FF, buffers), with diff. functionality and sizes, diff.
-VT.

-•	Timing threshold: for a rising waveform we have slew_low_rise_threshold (typ.
-20 %) and slew_high_rise_threshold (80 %) etc.  For input rising wave we have in_rise_thr (50 %) , rise delay = taking the 50% point of out and in, difference of that.
+•	Timing threshold: for a rising waveform we have definitions of slew_low_rise_threshold (typ.
+20 %) and slew_high_rise_threshold (80 %) etc.  For input rising wave we have in_rise_thr (50 %)

+•	Rise delay = Difference between time-axis coordinates of the 50% point of output and input waveforms

 ![Image of Yaktocat](https://github.com/dipta30/VSD-PD-workshop/blob/main/images1/8.png)